CSS Color Module Level 5 Reference Guide - LogRocket Blog

 Developers working with CSS historically relied on predefined color keywords or obscure HEX values to select and apply colors.
 However, as CSS evolved, more user-friendly, flexible alternatives became available, such as RGB (red, green, blue) and HSL (hue, saturation, lightness) functions.
 There was also the introduction of the alpha channel, allowing for the control of transparency.

 The CSS Color Module Level 5 provides a host of new color functions and improvements, opening up a world of new possibilities for developers.
-One example is the LCH color function, which provides access to approximately 50% more colors.
+One example is the LCH color function, which provides access to approximately 50 percent more colors.

 In this article, we’ll introduce some of the new color specification methods available with CSS Color Module Level 5.
 We’ll review their advantages and we’ll show how these color functions may be used.
 We’ll also discuss browser support for these new methods.